LDAP Configuration

 LDAP Configuration Access

-Select the Third Party Authentication Settings and enter the LDAP configuration screen.
+Select the Third Party Authentication and toggle the option to select LDAP.

 If changes or updates are to be made to the LDAP settings, scroll down to the bottom of the LDAP configuration screen and select Edit.
 If no changes are required select Back to exit the configuration screen.